pratiibhas/Inventory-Management-for-business-planning-using-python/README.md

 -     B-items: Moderate-value, moderate-quantity items — less tightly controlled.

 -     C-items: Low-value, high-quantity items — simplest controls.
+-
+### Replenishment policies are based on metrices such as:
+- CSL
+- IFR Inventory fill rate

 ### 🛠 Project Scope
 In this project, we: